ericvera/vue-bare/README.md

 ### NumberInputBare

 A specialized input component for numeric input that only allows digits.
 Automatically filters out non-numeric characters and supports limiting the maximum number of digits.
+Defaults to a maximum of 15 digits to stay within JavaScript's safe integer range.

 Required props: